-The chords for the song are G-D-Em-C without the capo and the strumming pattern of the songs goes like D DU DU DU D DU DU DU.
+The chords for the song are G-D-Em-C without the capo and the strumming pattern goes like D DU DU DU D DU DU DU.

 4. Perfect ( Ed Sheeran )

-This is a very popular guitar song which is originally written by Ed Sheeran.
-In the record the guitars are played with the capo in the first fret but you can play it without the capo by following the tutorial below.
+This is a very popular guitar song that is originally written by Ed Sheeran.
+In the record, the guitars are played with the capo in the first fret but you can play it without the capo by following the tutorial below.

 The chords for the song without the capo are G-Em-C-D for the verse, G-Em-C-G-D for pre-chorus, Em-C-G-D for the chorus, and G-Em-C-D for the interlude.

-The strumming pattern for the song is DDD DDD DDD DDD for each bar.
+The strumming pattern for the song is DDD DDD DDD DDD.
 There are small changes in the strumming pattern in some parts that you can learn here.
 Perfect Guitar Tutorial.